 Of note, White was a member of the South Senior Bowl squad coached by the Bills coaching staff.
 Gailey and his staff must have been at least a little impressed.

-Topics: Chris White
+Tags: Chris White